 Disaster Response Routes

 Disaster Response Routes (DRR) are roads and highways that are designated to be used only by emergency services in the event our area is declared a local or provincial state of emergency.
 Disaster Response Routes in Colwood run along the Trans-Canada Highway and Veterans' Memorial Parkway.
-For more information, view the DRR Map for the Capital Region.
+Find more information here regarding Disaster Response Routes.

 For your information, here is a map listing Twitter accounts for local governments, police and fire services within the Capital Region as well as accounts for utility service providers, Local Health Authority and Emergency Management BC.
 Also included on the map is a quick list of emergency hashtags in the region.